zachboyette/PersonalWebsiteGuide/README.md

 PersonalWebsiteGuide
 ====================

-A guide I made to help my non-programmer friends understand the fundamentals of creating and locally deploying a simple static portfolio website.
+A guide to show my non-programmer friends the fundamentals of creating a simple static portfolio website.

+<b>Personal plug:</b> want your own website in less than 5 minutes without being overwhelmed by this guide?....<br>
+<b>...I'm co-founder of [Recsy](https://www.recsy.com), the easiest way to get a personal website (no coding experience required).
+[Sign up for our private beta, we'd love to have you!](https://www.recsy.com)</b>

 <h2>FIRST STEPS: STUFF TO DOWNLOAD</h2>